faesslich/cookieconsent_v2/README.md

 ```

-Obviously we need Node.js and npm installed on out machine.
+Obviously we need Node.js and npm installed on our machine.

 ---